-- (C) Net income represents the amount of net income reflected in our audited financial statements for the applicable fiscal year and includes preferred stock dividends, preferred stock dividends of subsidiaries and earnings attributable to noncontrolling interests.
-Earnings attributable to common shares, which exclude these items, were \$2,094 million in 2022, \$1,254 million in 2021 and \$3,764 million in 2020. - CAP, as reported in columns (c) and (e), includes cash awards under the annual bonus plan.
+(C) Net income represents the amount of net income reflected in our audited financial statements for the applicable fiscal year and includes preferred stock dividends, preferred stock dividends of subsidiaries and earnings attributable to noncontrolling interests.
+Earnings attributable to common shares, which exclude these items, were \$2,094 million in 2022, \$1,254 million in 2021 and \$3,764 million in 2020.

+CAP, as reported in columns (c) and (e), includes cash awards under the annual bonus plan.
 The company financial performance measure under the plan is ABP Earnings.
-A description of ABP Earnings and its relationship to net income is provided below in footnote (D). - (D) Although we use numerous financial and non-financial performance measures for the purpose of evaluating company performance for our executive compensation program, we have determined that ABP Earnings is the financial performance measure that, in our assessment, represents the most important performance measure (that is not otherwise required to be disclosed in this table) used to link CAP for the most recently completed fiscal year to company performance.
+A description of ABP Earnings and its relationship to net income is provided below in footnote (D).

+- (D) Although we use numerous financial and non-financial performance measures for the purpose of evaluating company performance for our executive compensation program, we have determined that ABP Earnings is the financial performance measure that, in our assessment, represents the most important performance measure (that is not otherwise required to be disclosed in this table) used to link CAP for the most recently completed fiscal year to company performance.
 The Compensation and Talent Development Committee uses ABP Earnings, a non-GAAP financial measure, as the company financial performance measure in the annual bonus plan.
 The amount reported in column (i), which represents earnings used for annual bonus plan purposes (or ABP Earnings), is calculated as Sempra's GAAP net income, excluding earnings attributable to noncontrolling interests and preferred stock dividends and subject to certain other predefined adjustments.
-ABP Earnings may be higher or lower than earnings reported in our financial statements (labeled as "earnings attributable to common shares" or "GAAP Earnings") due to these adjustments, which are described in "Compensation Components-Performance-Based Annual Bonuses-Reconciliation of GAAP Earnings to ABP Earnings" in the Compensation Discussion and Analysis in this proxy statement and in Appendix D to this proxy statement.
-For additional information about the performance measures used in our annual bonus plan, see "Compensation Components-Performance-Based Annual Bonuses-Annual Bonus Plan Performance Measures" and "Compensation Components-Performance-Based Annual Bonuses-Annual Bonus Plan Performance Measures" and "Compensation Components-Performance-Based Annual Bonuses-Annual Bonus Plan Performance Measures" and "Compensation Components-Performance-Based Annual Bonuses-Annual Bonus Plan Performance Measures" and "Compensation Components-Performance-Based Annual Bonuses-Annual Bonus Plan Performance-Based Annual Bonuses-Annual Bonus Plan Performance-Based Annual Bonuses-Annual Bonus Plan Per - (E) The PEO for 2022, 2021 and 2020 was Mr. Martin.
+ABP Earnings may be higher or lower than earnings reported in our financial statements (labeled as "earnings attributable to common shares" or "GAAP Earnings") due to these adjustments, which are described in "Compensation Components-Performance-Based Annual Bonuses-Reconciliation of GAAP Earnings to ABP Earnings" in the Compensation Discussion and Analysis in this proxy statement and in Appendix to to this proxy statement.
+For additional information about the performance measures used in our annual bonus plan, see "Compensation Components-Performance-Based Annual Bonuses-Annual Bonuses-Annual Bonus Plan Performance Measures" and "Compensation Components-Performance-Based Annual Determination" in the Compensation Discussion and Analysis in this proxy statement. - (E) The PEO for 2022, 2021 and 2020 was Mr. Martin.
 The Non-PEO NEOs for 2022 and 2021 were Messrs.
 Mihalik, Sagara and Wall and Ms. Sedgwick and the Non-PEO NEOs for 2020 were Messrs.
 Mihalik, Sagara, Wall, Arriola and Bilicic.